ddev/ddev/docs/users/cli-usage.md

 ### Executing Commands in Containers

 The `ddev exec` command allows you to run shell commands in the container for a ddev service.
 By default, commands are executed on the web service container, in the docroot path of your project.
 This allows you to use [the developer tools included in the web container](developer-tools.md).
-For example, to run the Drush CLI in the web container, you would run `ddev exec drush status`.
+For example, to run the "ls" in the web container, you would run `ddev exec ls` or `ddev . ls`.

 To run a shell command in the container for a different service, use the `--service` flag at the beginning of your exec command to specify the service the command should be run against.
 For example, to run the mysql client in the database, container, you would run `ddev exec --service db mysql`.
 To specify the directory in which a shell command will be run, use the `--dir` flag.
 For example, to see the contents of the `/usr/bin` directory, you would run `ddev exec --dir /usr/bin ls`.